Chevrolet Conversion Overview

 This manifold bolts to the back of a ’94 and newer Dodge a/c pump, making the a/c plumbing less of a challenge.
 All you will need to do is have some new hoses crimped between our manifold and your Chevy pieces at the drier and condenser.

 The 94 and newer pump works fine in these trucks, but you may have to move the power steering lines on the engine cross member and cut a hole in the cross member to allow access to the manifold mounting bolt.

 SOME OTHER PARTS TO SOURCE ON YOUR OWN

 If you have ever done a custom conversion before you are no stranger to the fact there are lots of small details that need to be worked through.
 Because the way we have done the conversion may differ completely from your build this can be a challenge to provide a detail specific list of each and every part.
 We’ll do our best to summarize.

 Throttle Cable - Dodge stock throttle cable.
-We used a 454 gas pedal from an earlier GM truck to pull the cable.
+We used a Chevy gas pedal and they work great together.

 Extra Battery- Not completely necessary but you may want to consider depending where you live